atom/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 ![Settings View](../../images/settings-view.png)

-Check Atom's settings in the Settings View, there's a description of most configuration options [the the Basic Customization section](/using-atom/sections/basic-customization/#configuration-key-reference).
+Check Atom's settings in the Settings View, there's a description of most configuration options in the [Basic Customization section](/using-atom/sections/basic-customization/#configuration-key-reference).
 For example, if you want Atom to hide the invisible symbols representing whitespace characters, disable the "Show Invisibles" option.

 Some of these options are also available on a per-language basis which means that they may be different for specific languages, for example JavaScript or Python.
 To check the per-language settings, open the settings for the language package under the Packages tab in the Settings View, for example the language-javascript or language-python package.